bbatsov/batsov.com/_posts/2011-06-14-linux-desktop-part-2.markdown

 Same goes for OpenOffice to the letter.

-And flash is well -
+And flash is well - flash...
-flash.
 It's not the greatest piece of software on any platform, but it's absolutely horrible in Linux.
 When I open a flash intensive web site my CPU load generally spikes up to the sky (thank God for AdBlock & FlashBlock).

 Skype was not even mentioned here (until now obviously) since the Linux version is so far behind the one for OS X and Windows that I wouldn't even consider it a